 - Production org:

 Using Named Credentials with Salesforce ensures security and authentication are friction-free by simplifying the critical task of securely storing login details and authenticating with external APIs.
-As a major improvement from Language I/O Chat 1.x, Language I/O Chat 2.0 leverages Salesforce's Named Credentials extensively, which allows per org, per profile, as well as per user-level endpoints and credentials for flexible and powerful Language I/O omni-language translation integrations.
+As a major improvement from Language I/O Chat 1.x, Language I/O LiveAgent 2 leverages Salesforce's Named Credentials extensively, which allows per org, per profile, as well as per user-level endpoints and credentials for flexible and powerful Language I/O omni-language translation integrations.

 After receiving your credentials, from Setup enter Named Credentials into Quick Find box, select Named Credentials, then click New Named Credential.
+You can do this from either Classic or Lightning Experience.

 Give it a label and name.
 The name will be used later in our Custom Settings, in order for our Chat app to know which credentials and endpoint to use to communicate with our backend.